 We think you would find that Timaru ticks many boxes (including some you possibly didn’t realise you wanted).

 You will of course need to be Vocationally Registered (or eligible to become Vocationally Registered) with the Medical Council of NZ in Internal Medicine to be considered for this position.

 If you have any questions regarding this role, please contact Human Resources by phoning (03) 6872230.

-Please be aware, if you are an overseas candidate, the Medical Council of New Zealand (the Council) has a set method of primary source verification using the Educational Commission for Foreign Medical Graduates’ Electronic Portfolio of International Credentials (ECFMG’s EPIC) service.
+Please be aware, if you are an overseas candidate, the Medical Council of New Zealand (the Council) has a single method of primary source verification using the Educational Commission for Foreign Medical Graduates’ Electronic Portfolio of International Credentials (ECFMG’s EPIC) service.
 Being certified through EPIC is compulsory and we therefore recommend that applicants have registered their professional credentials with EPIC.